 In the course of his doctoral research, Csikszentmihalyi noticed that the artists he was studying would spend hour after hour each day painting or sculpting with great concentration.
 They were obviously enjoying their work immensely.

 And yet it was typical for them to lose interest in the painting or sculpture once it was done.
 Few of them expected their art to make them rich or famous.
 So why did they work as hard on their craft as an executive hoping for a promotion?
-It was obvious that the activity of painting produced its own autonomous rewards; that is, the rewards of painting came from painting itself.

 Here’s a quote from Csikszentmihalyi: